marionettejs/backbone.marionette/docs/marionette.view.md

 ### Set How Template is Attached to the `el`

-Override the view's `attachElContent` method to change how the a rendered template is attached to the view's `el`.
+Override the view's `attachElContent` method to change how the rendered template is attached to the view's `el`.
 This method receives one parameter - the rendered html.